AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 ====================

-In the section on :ref:`sec:basics:mfiter`, we have shown that a typical pattern for working with MultiFabs is use :cpp:`MFIter` to iterate over the data.
+In the section on :ref:`sec:basics:mfiter`, we have shown that a typical pattern for working with MultiFabs is to use :cpp:`MFIter` to iterate over the data.
 In each iteration, a kernel function is called to work on the data and the work region is specified by a :cpp:`Box`.
 When tiling is used, the work region is a tile.
 The tiling is logical